 This isn’t an activity, but cut down on caffeine, sugar, pastries, and alcohol!
 Those intoxicants can add to feelings of stress and anxiety and put you on a rollercoaster of blood sugar highs and lows.

 There are so many other activities we can suggest from being out in nature to coloring that also has a lovely soothing effect.
 We make a 12-Step coloring book for this exact reason.
 Coloring is creative and soothing.

 Explore what feels good to you and try making a list for reference of your favorite activities that lend themselves to staying calm.
-I hope you like our ideas for stress-reducing activities and click here for more on what causes anxiety and what you can do.
+I hope you like our ideas for stress-reducing activities.